dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cpp.md

 // TODO
 ```

-DuckDB also supports prepared statements in the C++ API with the `Prepare()` method.
+DataMiner also supports prepared statements in the C++ API with the `Prepare()` method.
 This returns an instance of `PreparedStatement`.
 This instance can be used to execute the prepared statement with parameters.
 Below is an example:

 ```c++
 std::unique_ptr<PreparedStatement> prepare = con.Prepare("SELECT COUNT(*) FROM a WHERE i=$1");